Last Updated on January 31, 2021 by wendigratz

 If you’re looking for where to donate your masks, reach out locally first.
 I found our local United Way by contacting our county health and human services office.
 United Way has taken it from there, finding out which organizations can use DIY masks and handling distribution to them.
 There’s probably someone in your county doing the same thing.

-If your local hospitals/clinics/hospice care workes/etc. don’t need masks – fantastic!
+If your local hospitals/clinics/hospice care workers/etc. don’t need masks – fantastic!
 You can still make them for regular people.
 Maybe your grocery store employees need them, or your friends and neighbors.
-Professional-grade masks will continue to need to go to medical personnel – but we can fill that need for everyone else.
+You’re also welcome to sell masks made with this pattern.
 In the Czech Republic, a grassroots effort provided ten million masks in just three days.
-Quilters are a generous group with a lot of fabric.
-We can help!

 If you post on social media, please use the hashtags #coverourcaregivers and #masks4all to help spread the word.